STARK SOUP - PRESENTED BY UNITED WAY OF GREATER STARK COUNTY"S YOUNG LEADERS SOCIETY

 United Way of Greater Stark County’s Young Leaders Society Hosts STARK SOUP Events to Benefit Local Entrepreneurs

-United Way’s Young Leaders Society hosts the second of three events in the 2017 STARK SOUP series on Sunday, April 23 at 6 pm at the YWCA Canton.
+United Way’s Young Leaders Society hosts the third of three events in the 2017 STARK SOUP series on Sunday, October 8 at 6 pm at the YWCA Canton.
 The proceeds from the event PLUS a $1,000 matching grant will go home with the winner.
 The STARK SOUP series is a micro-grant program that supports Stark County community projects focused on health, education and financial stability - the impact areas of United Way of Greater Stark County’s BOLD GOALS.
 Bold goals are United Way’s essential building blocks for a better quality of life.

 STARK SOUP offers a supportive space for creative people and a relational hub where people can connect.
 The rest is up to the attendees, but wonderful things can happen when people come together and SOUP stories are evidence of that.
 STARK SOUP is a community dinner that exists to take the innovative ideas from remarkable individuals and organizations in our community and put life to them.